carterkelsey/Roller-Coaster-Code-Library-/README.md

 #### The function getCoasterByLength() returns a list of roller coasters that fits the desired height and speed
 #### @param height{number}- the height of the roller coaster
 #### @param speed{number}- the speed of the roller coaster
-#### @return{list}- returns a list of roller coasters that fits the height and speed requirements or returns the list with a string saying that there were no matches; "No Matches"
+#### @return{list}- returns a list of roller coasters that fits the height and speed requirements or the list containing a string saying that there were no matches; "No Matches"
 **`function getCoastersByLength(height, speed){`**